 With the forecast showing nothing but sun, it is likely we won’t get our first big rain until at least mid October.
 Once this happens, we hop in the drift boats and pursue the salmon in one of the five rivers flowing into Tillamook.
 If the rain continues, we stay in the rivers, if the rivers drop we go back to the bay; being versatile is key in this fishery!
 Drift boat trips are a nice change of pace and offer a scenic and relaxing float down the river.

-For more information on booking a trip, where to stay, or even where to eat contact us at email@example.com and we can point you in the right direction!
+For more information on booking a trip, where to stay, or even where to eat please contact us and we can point you in the right direction!